 If you choose Multi-Turn as your staircase specialist, you will not be expected to handle the pressure of taking measurements and creating a design that conforms to building regulations when working with us.
 We take full responsibility of the entire process, ensuring your stairs will fit first time.
 No fuss, no hassle.

 It is no surprise that we have a soft spot for timber, but we have good reason to do so!
-Its durability makes it perfect for heavy-duty structures that will stand the test of time whilst its flexibility means we are able to create a truly bespoke and spectacular feature.
+It's durability makes it perfect for heavy-duty structures whilst its flexibility means we are able to create a truly bespoke feature.
 Timber is also a brilliant and natural renewable resource.

-Do not forget, you can easily combine materials such as metal and glass into your design too.
-What is not to love?
+You can easily combine materials such as metal and glass into your design too.
+What's not to love?

 After a quote has been accepted, we carry out a site survey as standard with every staircase we produce, regardless of whether you have already provided us with plans or measurements.
 This means we can take responsibility for the measurements and your stairs will fit first time and meet building regulations.

-We can supply all manner of machined timber, parts, trims etc. for your carpenters to create a bespoke under-stair solution on-site.
-Click here for some inspiration of what to do with the space under your stairs.
+We can supply all manner of machined timber, parts, trims etc. for your carpenter to create a bespoke under-stair solution on-site.
+Check out our blog for some inspiration.

 We do not offer a fitting service but do dry assemble all our stairs prior to delivery, to make it even easier for a qualified joiner to fit them first time.

-We would suggest you speak to a professional about you particular project, but one solution is Osmo hardwax Polyx-Oil.
-Ask your Account Manager for any further recommendations.
+We would suggest you speak to a professional for advice on finishes for your stairs.
+Ask your Account Manager for any recommendations.

-What we have found does help, however; is requesting your stairs to be delivered with a factory applied basecoat that helps to protect them from the mess on-site and shortens the time required for finishing them.
+What we found does help, however; is requesting your stairs to be delivered with a factory applied basecoat that helps to protect them from the mess on site and shortens the time required for finishing them.

 Yes!
 Our team have developed multiple specialisms in wood turning, twisting, fluting and dowelling, allowing us to both match existing components and create new and unique designs.